 Do we plan our lives?
-Also are our lives predetermined, or do we have free will?
-This question relevant to many of us, has been debated for centuries.
+Also, are our lives predetermined, or do we have free will?
+These questions, relevant to many of us, are still being debated and have been for centuries.
 Some people believe our lives are predetermined and some think we have free will.
 From conducting many regressions into past lives and life-between-lives, I believe both are true.
 But how can this be the case?

 Predetermination